blindpandas/website/README.md

-# blindpandas.github.io
+# Blind Pandas Website

-Blind Pandas Website
+This is the source of [blindpandas.com](https://blindpandas.com).